BheeshmSharma/NoPrompt-UAD-MIDL2025/README.md

 # NoPrompt-UAD: An Approach for Prompt-less Unsupervised Anomaly Detection in Brain MRI Scans

-This repository contains the code implementation for the paper "[NoPrompt-UAD: An Approach for Prompt-less Unsupervised Anomaly Detection in Brain MRI Scans](https://www.researchgate.net/profile/Bheeshm-Sharma/)" by Bheeshm Sharma, Karthikeyan Jaganathan and P. Balamurugan, accepted by CSIP-BMEI 2024.
+This repository contains the code implementation for the paper "[NoPrompt-UAD: An Approach for Prompt-less Unsupervised Anomaly Detection in Brain MRI Scans](https://www.researchgate.net/profile/Bheeshm-Sharma/)" by Bheeshm Sharma, Karthikeyan Jaganathan and P. Balamurugan.

 ## Table of Contents
 - [Introduction](#introduction)